mdhvsk/slay-school-writing/README.md

 ## Design Choices

 1. **Next.js with Vercel**: Simplifies building server-rendered React applications while Vercel provides a seamless deployment platform optimized for Next.js projects.
-2. **Supabase as Backend**: Selected for its simplicity in setup, cost-effectiveness, and powerful features such as Auth and Postgres Database,
+2. **Supabase as Backend**: Selected for its simplicity in setup, cost-effectiveness, and powerful features such as Auth and Postgres Database.
 3. **Tailwind CSS**: Utilized Tailwind to ensure a rapid and flexible UI development.